jwestfall69/mad/README.md

 Output ROM #2: build/robocop/ep01-4.11b (65536 bytes)
 ```

-From there you can either put those files in mame to test or burn them to the correct eprom types.
+From there you can use the Output ROMs in the build/ directory with mame or burn them to eproms to use on the hardware.

 In some cases there will be different Makefiles for mame vs hardware.